Welcome to Day 2 of my MLM Boot Camp.

 Sponsors need to “keep it real” with their new people and tell them whether or not their goals are realistic, based upon the time-frame of the goals and the person’s actions and skill-set.
 They need to let their prospects know that all businesses take time to make a profit.

-Most businesses in the real world take a couple of years just to get profitable, and five to ten years to become successful.
+Most businesses in the real world take two to three years just to get profitable, and five to ten years to become successful and stable.

-As a sponsor or upline, we must also make sure our new distributors have realistic expectations.
+As a sponsor or upline, we must ensure your new distributors have realistic expectations.
 Having a big goal is fine, IF someone is willing to work hard over a sustained period of time to get it.
 However, if they expect big results right away, they are only fooling themselves.

 Reason # 4: No Mentor

 All successful entrepreneurs have a mentor, normally several.
-You will be no different, if you want to succeed in your network marketing business.
+If you want to succeed in your network marketing business, you need a mentor.

-You need to work with someone who can teach you how to be successful, using proven techniques.
-This person doesn’t necessarily need to be your sponsor, but you do need to find a mentor (preferably in your upline) who is successful and knows what they are doing.
-You also want someone you can get along with, who is accessible and is WILLING to help you.
+You must work with someone who can teach you how to be successful, using proven techniques.
+This person doesn’t necessarily need to be your sponsor, but you do need to find a mentor (preferably in your plugged in upline) who is successful and knows what they are doing.
+You also want someone you can get along with, who is accessible, and is WILLING to help you.

 Most people join this industry and try to reinvent the wheel and do everything on their own.
 This is a HUGE mistake as I see it.
-Remember, network marketing is a TEAM SPORT.
+Remember, network marketing is about DUPLICATION.
+If it ain’t broke, don’t change it.

 I believe that the person you partner up with is even more important than the company you choose.
 If you don’t have a mentor in your current company, you can find mentors through books, online videos, and blogs.
 Some of my favorite mentors are: